Fountainpay/Fountain-React-V1/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | closePaymentModal  |  Null | Null | This methods allows you to close the payment modal via code. |

-Please checkout [Fountainpay Documentation](https://docs.fountainpay.ng/docs/standard) for other available options you can add to the tag.
+Please check [Fountainpay Documentation](https://docs.fountainpay.ng/docs/standard) for other available options you can add to the tag.